Backyard Pool Watercolor

 3. Remove Phosphates from Pool Water

-Apart from the critical three, there are two other factors that can throw off your summer fun: Phosphates and Cyanuric Acid.
+Apart from the critical three, two other factors can ruin your summer fun: Phosphates and Cyanuric Acid.

-Phosphates get into the water through run off, detergents on bathing suits and sometimes from tap water.
-Phophates cause problems because they are food for algae.
-So the higher the phosphate level, the faster algae grows.
+Phosphates get into the water through runoff, detergents on bathing suits, and sometimes tap water.
+Phosphates cause problems because they are food for algae.
+The higher the phosphate level, the faster algae grow.

 Phosphate levels should be tested weekly and kept as close to zero as possible.
-There are several products on the market for reducing the level, but the best ones use a mineral called lanthanum.
+Several products are on the market to reduce the level, but the best ones use a mineral called lanthanum.

 4. Keep CYA / Stabilizer Below 50ppm

-Cyanuric Acid or CYA is used to keep the chlorine available in the water longer.
+Cyanuric Acid, or CYA, is used to keep chlorine available in the water longer.
 If you’re using stabilized chlorine tablets, the stabilizer part is CYA.
-In the right concentrations, CYA is good because the chlorine stays active in the water and you don’t have to add it as often.
-But if it goes too high, you get a condition called ‘chlorine lock’ where the chlorine stops sanitizing, even at high levels.
+In the right concentrations, CYA is good because the chlorine stays active in the water, and you don’t have to add it as often.
+But if it goes too high, you get a condition called ‘chlorine lock,‘ where the chlorine stops sanitizing, even at high levels.

 There are experimental treatments for reducing CYA that get mixed reviews.
-However, this condition is normally fixed by partially draining and refilling the pool, so it’s important to test the CYA level regularly.
-If you see it creeping up to 50 ppm, you should switch to unstabilized chlorine.
+However, this condition is usually fixed by partially draining and refilling the pool, so it’s essential to test the CYA level regularly.
+If you see it creeping up to 50 ppm, switch to unstabilized chlorine.
 This type of chlorine does not have CYA, so the level will not increase.

 5. Buffer with Borax

-Borax you say?
+Borax, you say?
 Isn’t that for laundry?
 It is indeed.
 But it also works wonders in your swimming pool.
-Borax is a compound of borate – an abundant mineral that is used in a variety of applications.
-One of its many abilities is buffering which means the pH level stays more consistent in the water.
+Borax is a compound of borate, an abundant mineral used in a variety of applications.
+One of its many abilities is buffering, which means the pH level stays more consistent in the water.

-This comes in handy for swimming pools because many factors can affect the pH.
+This is handy for swimming pools because many factors can affect the pH.
 And drifting pH has several unwanted side effects.
 For example, a change in pH of 1.0 can reduce the sanitizing efficiency by 40%.
 That means you need 40% more chlorine to do the same job.

 As a bonus, borates make the water sparkle because algae can’t get a foothold as easily.
-Also, the added borate minerals make the water feel soft and silky on your skin.
+The added borate minerals also make the water feel soft and silky on your skin.

 Box of 20 Mule Team Borax